wcaleb/mining-bpl/README.md

-I'm an historian of American antislavery.
+I'm a historian of American antislavery.
 One of the largest and most useful collections of antislavery correspondence in the United States is the [Anti-Slavery Collection](http://www.bpl.org/distinction/featured-collections/anti-slavery/) at the Boston Public Library in Copley Square.
 That collection is now being gradually digitized and uploaded to the [Internet Archive](http://archive.org/details/bplscas/).

 This repository contains two scripts I wrote to interact with the digital items in the collection, of which there are now over 6400.